-After Clint Scandal, Government Plans Dramatic Expansion Of Child Shelters
+Government Plans Dramatic Expansion Of Migrant Child Shelters

-The Department of Health and Human Services is dramatically expanding its network of child shelters across the country in order to avoid the scandal in Clint, Texas, where scores of immigrant children were warehoused together.
+The Department of Health and Human Services is dramatically expanding its network of child shelters across the country in order to avoid the kind of scandal that occurred Clint, Texas, where scores of immigrant children were warehoused together.

 "There are too many kids in Border Patrol stations right now, and we're working to get them out of those stations and into HHS care," says Mark Weber, HHS deputy assistant secretary for public affairs.

 Last week, Congress passed a humanitarian aid bill that will pump $3 billion into HHS to beef up its child shelter network.
-The same week, the agency announced a new 1,300-bed emergency shelter for unaccompanied migrant children to open in Carrizo Springs, Texas, later this summer.
+The same week, the agency announced a new 1,300-bed emergency shelter for unaccompanied migrant children to open in Carrizo Springs, Texas, later this month.

 The minors, ages 13-17, will be housed in reconverted oilfield worker housing, with the addition of a soccer field and classrooms.
 The children remain in government custody until they can be released to sponsors in the U.S., usually a family member.

-The contract, worth up to $300 million, went to BCFS, a San Antonio nonprofit with deep experience in the field of emergency response.
+The contract, worth up to $300 million, went to BCFS, a San Antonio nonprofit with deep experience in emergency management.

 "During hurricanes, tornadoes, wildfires, we're the good guys that come to town.
 The mayor wants to take me to lunch.
 People pat you on the back," says BCFS chairman Kevin Dinnin, a former medic with more than 30 years experience.
 "But in these immigration influx facilities, I can't win.
 Somebody's always going to be mad at you and you're going to be under the microscope and be criticized."

 No sooner was the announcement out, than angry workers streamed into a park in Boston.
-They were protesting their company, the online retailer, Wayfair, for selling BCFS $200,000 worth of bunkbeds.
+They were protesting their employer, the online retailer, Wayfair, for selling BCFS $200,000 worth of bunkbeds.
 "Shut it down!" they chanted about the soon-to-open child shelter in South Texas.

 A growing number of activists oppose every type of federal immigrant confinement: Border Patrol holding cells, ICE detention centers, and HHS child shelters.

 There are currently 168 HHS shelters in 23 states.
 The most controversial of these are temporary emergency influx facilities, which give the government flexibility to handle spikes in migrant children.
 Today, there is only one emergency shelter, located at a former federal Job Corps campus in Homestead, Fla., operated by a private corporation, Caliburn International.
-It has 2,400 children and is the site of frequent demonstrations.
+It has 2,400 children in custody and is the site of frequent demonstrations.

 Critics complain that these shelters are huge, impersonal and unlicensed, that childrens' movement is regimented and they are not free to leave.